Overview of Orders of Nondisclosure

 - A signed order or judgment reflecting any affirmative findings made by the judge, including any finding that it is not in the best interest of justice for you to receive an automatic order of nondisclosure, any finding having to do with family violence, and any finding that requires you to register as a sex offender.

 Although the requirements of each section are different, in order to be eligible for an order of nondisclosure under any of them, you MUST first satisfy the basic requirements of Section 411.074, Government Code.
-There are three basic requirements under Section 411.074 (see Nos.
-1 thru 3 immediately below).
+There are three basic requirements under Section 411.074 (see bulleted information below).

 IF YOU CANNOT SATISFY THESE REQUIREMENTS, YOU ARE NOT ELIGIBLE FOR AN ORDER OF NONDISCLOSURE, and there is no need for you to request an order of nondisclosure from the court because the court does not have the legal authority to grant an order of nondisclosure to you.